 Section 2.02 Libraries not meeting qualifications under P. A. 89 of 1977 – including school, academic and special libraries – shall be considered for associate membership.
-Associate members shall assume all duties, obligations and privileges as public library members, with the exception of representation on the Board.
+Associate members may attend and participate in advisory council meetings and receive

-Section 2.03 All new members’ expenses and benefits shall be pro-rated over the months remaining through the end of the Cooperative’s fiscal year.
+Section 2.03 All new members’ expenses and benefits shall be prorated over the months remaining through the end of the

 Section 2.04 As a condition of membership, all public libraries shall conform to personnel certification and funding requirements as required by P. A. 89 of 1977.

 (a) Public libraries that fail to meet certification requirements, and are therefore refused State Aid, shall be given one year in which to achieve the certification requirements.

 (b) After one year’s probation, a public library that fails to meet appropriate certification requirements may continue to receive

 minimal service, but will be denied representation on the Cooperative Board and voting rights on the Council.

 Section 2.05 The Cooperative shall conform to certification requirements as required by the State of Michigan.

 Section 2.06 Any member of this Cooperative may withdraw at any time.
 The governing body of the local public library shall adopt and submit a written resolution to the Cooperative Board and the Library of Michigan, at least ninety (90) days before the end of the Cooperative’s fiscal year.